pledger-io/user-interface/README.md

     http://localhost:3000/

-## License
+## Licence

-Copyright 2023 Jong Soft Development
+Copyright 2024 Jong Soft Development

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including